dnaprawa/dockerfile-best-practices/README.md

 - [The `latest` is an evil, choose specific image tag](#the-latest-is-an-evil-choose-specific-image-tag)
 - [Only store arguments in `CMD`](#only-store-arguments-in-cmd)
 - [Always use COPY instead of ADD (there is only one exception)](#always-use-copy-instead-of-add-there-is-only-one-exception)
+- [Always combine RUN apt-get update with apt-get install in the same run statement] (#always-combine-RUN-apt-get-update-with-apt-get-install-in-the-same-run-statement)

 ## Use official Docker images whenever possible